publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395rr.md

 > “Nothing in this subsection \[amending this section and sections 1395x and 1395y of this title and repealing provisions set out as a note under this section\] or the amendments made by this subsection shall be construed as authorizing or requiring the Secretary of Health and Human Services to make payments under the payment system implemented under paragraph (14)(A)(i) of section 1881(b) of the Social Security Act ([42 U.S.C.
 1395rr(b)][/us/usc/t42/s1395rr/b]), as added by paragraph (1), for any unrecovered amount for any bad debt attributable to deductible and coinsurance on items and services not included in the basic case-mix adjusted composite rate under paragraph (12) of such section as in effect before the date of the enactment of this Act \[July 15, 2008\].”

- __Two-year Delay of Implementation of Oral-Only ESRD-Related Drugs in the ESRD Prospective Payment System; Monitoring__
+ __Drug Designations__

 [Pub.
+L. 113–93, title II, § 217(c)][/us/pl/113/93/s217/c], Apr.
+1, 2014, [128 Stat.
+1062][/us/stat/128/1062], provided that:

+> “As part of the promulgation of annual rule for the Medicare end stage renal disease prospective payment system under section 1881(b)(14) of the Social Security Act ([42 U.S.C.
+1395rr(b)(14)][/us/usc/t42/s1395rr/b/14]) for calendar year 2016, the Secretary of Health and Human Services (in this subsection referred to as the ‘Secretary’) shall establish a process for—

+>     “(1) determining when a product is no longer an oral-only drug; and

+>     “(2) including new injectable and intravenous products into the bundled payment under such system.”

+ __Audits of Cost Reports of ESRD Providers as Recommended by MedPAC__

+[Pub.
+L. 113–93, title II, § 217(e)][/us/pl/113/93/s217/e], Apr.
+1, 2014, [128 Stat.
+1063][/us/stat/128/1063], provided that:

+>     “(1)  __In general__  __.—__

+>     The Secretary of Health and Human Services shall conduct audits of Medicare cost reports beginning during 2012 for a representative sample of providers of services and renal dialysis facilities furnishing renal dialysis services.

+>     “(2)  __Funding__  __.—__

+>     For purposes of carrying out paragraph (1), the Secretary of Health and Human Services shall provide for the transfer from the Federal Supplementary Medical Insurance Trust Fund established under section 1841 of the Social Security Act ([42 U.S.C.
+1395t][/us/usc/t42/s1395t]) to the Centers for Medicare & Medicaid Services Program Management Account of $18,000,000 for fiscal year 2014.
+Amounts transferred under this paragraph for a fiscal year shall be available until expended.”

+ __Delay of Implementation of Oral-Only ESRD-Related Drugs in the ESRD Prospective Payment System; Monitoring__

+[Pub.
 L. 112–240, title VI, § 632(b)][/us/pl/112/240/s632/b], Jan.
 2, 2013, [126 Stat.
-2354][/us/stat/126/2354], provided that:
+2354][/us/stat/126/2354], as amended by [Pub.
+L. 113–93, title II, § 217(a)][/us/pl/113/93/s217/a], Apr.
+1, 2014, [128 Stat.
+1061][/us/stat/128/1061], provided that:

 >     “(1)  __Delay__  __.—__

->     The Secretary of Health and Human Services may not implement the policy under section 413.174(f)(6) of title 42, Code of Federal Regulations (relating to oral-only ESRD-related drugs in the ESRD prospective payment system), prior to January 1, 2016.
+>     The Secretary of Health and Human Services may not implement the policy under section 413.174(f)(6) of title 42, Code of Federal Regulations (relating to oral-only ESRD-related drugs in the ESRD prospective payment system), prior to January 1, 2024.
+Notwithstanding section 1881(b)(14)(A)(ii) of the Social Security Act ([42 U.S.C.
+1395rr(b)(14)(A)(ii)][/us/usc/t42/s1395rr/b/14/A/ii]), implementation of the policy described in the previous sentence shall be based on data from the most recent year available.

 >     “(2)  __Monitoring__  __.—__